alexandertrefz/essence/packages/website/diagnostics.md

 A Choice with no Type Parameters at all is never asked: `Ordering#Equal` is legal anywhere, and so is the bare `#Equal`.

-The bare form CARRYING a payload is the one that decides for itself — `#Full({
+The bare form CARRYING a payload decides what its payload MENTIONS, and only
-value = 1 })` is a `Holder<Integer>` because its payload is one — which is what
+that: `#Full({ value = 1 })` is a `Holder<Integer>` because its payload is one, and a `#Stopped({ value = "x" })` of a `Progress<State, Result>` says what the Result is while leaving `State` to whatever is around it.
+Where nothing answers for the rest, this is what reports — the label names both halves, "its payload decides 'Result', and nothing decides 'State'" — and a payload that mentions no Type Parameter at all decides none of them.
+The position is asked first and the payload answers where it says nothing; a callback's position is asked AGAIN once the call around it has committed its own bindings, so the spelling a Function literal with no written return Type answers with — `<- #Done(item)` in a `loop` or `reduce` callback, which the standard library's folds are written on — is decided by that position and never reaches this.

-a Function literal with no written return Type answers with, and what the standard library's folds are written on.
+An Argument position decides a bare construction exactly as it decides the prefixed one: `steps::contains(#Done(2))` against a `List<Step<Integer, Integer>>` reads both of `Step`'s Arguments off the Parameter Type, the same as `steps::contains(Step<Integer, Integer>#Done(2))` does.

-A Parameter Type that mentions the CALL's own Type Parameters decides nothing either, because nothing has decided them: `take(Holder#Full(1))` against `take<infer Item is Equatable>(_ h: Holder<Item>)` is undecided, and the three spellings that do decide it are `take(Holder<Integer>#Full(1))`, the bare `take(#Full(1))`, and a Constant annotated on the way in.
+A Parameter Type that mentions the CALL's own Type Parameters decides nothing either, because nothing has decided them: `take(Holder#Full(1))` against `take<infer Item is Equatable>(_ h: Holder<Item>)` is undecided, and the three spellings that do decide it are `take(Holder<Integer>#Full(1))`, the bare `take(#Full(1))` — which falls back on its payload where the Parameter Type has nothing to say — and a Constant annotated on the way in.

 Written Type Arguments that disagree with what the position decided are the ordinary mismatch of a value that does not fit where it is put, and are reported